This recipe and photography were provided by local blogger Abby Thome of The Thome Home.

 - 1/4 cup extra virgin olive oil

 - Zest and juice of 1 lime

 - 2 Tbsp. honey

 For the Salad

 - 2 watermelon wedges, cut into 1-inch cubes

 - 1 cucumber, seeded and chopped

 - Toss sourdough cubes in olive oil, salt and pepper.

-- Bake on baking sheet for 10-12 minutes, turning halfway through.
+- Bake sourdough cubes on a baking sheet for 10-12 minutes, turning halfway through.
 Remove when golden brown.

 - For the vinaigrette, whisk together olive oil, lime zest and juice, honey, salt and pepper.
-Store in the fridge until you are ready to put the watermelon panzanella together.
+Store in the fridge until you are ready to put the salad together.

 - In a large bowl, add the watermelon cubes, cucumber, red onion, mint leaves and croutons.
-Toss together in the lime vinaigrette.
+Toss together with the lime vinaigrette.
 Gently crumble the feta cheese over top and fold in gently.